eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 ## The Custom Rule You Make

 The custom rule that you make in this tutorial requires that all `const` variables named `foo` are assigned the string `"bar"`.
 The rule is defined in the file `foo-bar.js`.
-The rule also suggests replacing any other value assigned to `const foo` with `"bar"`
+The rule also suggests replacing any other value assigned to `const foo` with `"bar"`.

 You can run the custom rule on a file to report and fix any problems.